BrucePerens/internationalize/README.md

 that are not used in your native language string.
 For example, these might contain the user's preferred pronoun (in a version corresponding to `language_tag`).

+This is important because people take offense to being referred to by a pronoun other than their preferred one, and this is even a matter of [California Law](https://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?bill_id=201720180SB179)